 Superannuation is a protected asset.
 That means in almost all situations, no matter how much you owe, creditors will be unable to access your super.
 As a result, you will be unable to secure a loan using your super.

 Luckily, though, there may be other options.
 Let’s dive into Monzi’s guide to your secured loan options now.

 Monzi: who are we?

 So, you’re asking can I use my super as security for a loan and you’ve found your way to Monzi.
 Well, it’s probably time we introduce ourselves.

 At Monzi, we’re expert lender-finders.
 In short, Aussies just like you apply with us every day.
 From there, we attempt to pair them with one of the many great lenders within our network.
 In other words, we can take the hassle out of finding a lender.

 Best of all, we work with lenders offering personal loans online from $300 to $10,000.
 Moreover, with a range of flexible repayment terms available, there may be a fast cash amount that suits your needs.
 Just use the loan slider at the top of the page to begin your application now.

-As a guide, loan products that may be offered by Monzi’s lenders include:
+As a guide, loan products that Monzi’s lenders may offer include:

 |Loans Australia||Amount ($) AUD||Approved|